jomazi/Python-Default/README.md

 6. Test setup: `pipenv run main`
 <br>

 7. Install Git hooks.
 They help you to execute tasks before your code is committed (see [Working with Git](#working-with-git)).
-Learn more about pre-commit in the [official docs](https://pre-commit.com/).
-In our case they are used to make sure that the application code is well formatted using [black](https://github.com/psf/black)/[autopep8](https://github.com/hhatto/autopep8), has no syntax errors using [flake8](https://gitlab.com/pycqa/flake8) and that the dependency imports are well sorted using [isort](https://github.com/PyCQA/isort).
+Learn more about pre-commit in the [official docs](https://pre-commit.com/). ([Installation](https://pre-commit.com/#installation) and [Activation](https://pre-commit.com/#3-install-the-git-hook-scripts) are described here) In our case they are used to make sure that the application code is well formatted using [black](https://github.com/psf/black)/[autopep8](https://github.com/hhatto/autopep8), has no syntax errors using [flake8](https://gitlab.com/pycqa/flake8) and that the dependency imports are well sorted using [isort](https://github.com/PyCQA/isort).
 The pre-commit instructions are given by the `.pre-commit-config.yaml`.
 Any isort specific settings are given by the `.isort.cfg` file.

 **Note:** To deactivate the environment again, simply run `deactivate`.